Education: B.A. in Philosophy and Environmental Studies at Wofford College, SC

 With over 400 square miles of water, the Outer Banks is the perfect place to try hanging loose on a surfboard.
 Learn how to find your balance and paddle out in search of the perfect wave.

 Part of the oldest mountain range in North America, the Blue Ridge Mountains are aptly named: blue hills roll as fog drifts between ridges and into valleys.
 Endless trails offer stunning panoramas of the surrounding forest.
-Join our group on as we hike across scenic balds, past fields of wildflowers, and above caves said to house giants in Native American folklore!
+Join our group as we hike across scenic balds, past fields of wildflowers, and above caves said to house giants in Native American folklore!

 Paddle through the freshwater Roanoke River and the salt water Albemarle Sound on a sea kayak adventure.
 Immerse yourself in the various ecosystems as you live out of your kayak for three days and two nights.